 |About DHS||Aging||Partners & Providers||Children||Disabilities||Economic Supports||Health Care||Publications||Licensing|

-The annual Minnesota County Human Service Cost Report for Calendar Year 2011 (PDF) is available on DHS’ public website.
-The report, compiled by the Financial Operations Division, contains statewide and county-specific costs and revenue shares for economic support, health and social service programs.
-The report combines county fiscal activity, DHS centralized activity for counties, federal and state payments; and computation of the county funded share — it is the big picture of Minnesota’s county-administered, state supervised human services system.
+The annual Minnesota County Human Service Cost Report for Calendar Year 2012 (PDF) is available on DHS’ website.
+The report contains statewide and county-specific costs and revenue shares for economic support, health and social service programs.
+The report combines county fiscal activity, DHS centralized activity for counties, federal and state payments and computation of the county funded share — it is the big picture of Minnesota’s county-administered, state supervised human services system.
 Narrative descriptions and notes, a graphic overview, trend data and per-capita comparative data are included.

 DHS dashboard on public website

 DHS has a dashboard where the public can go for information on the agency’s performance in key areas.
 It is designed to be a visitor-friendly tool where Minnesotans can see the department’s goals in different areas, where it is on track to meet those goals and where more work is needed.

 Self-sufficiency and health care statistics report is online